-The procurement process describes the way a company goes about making necessary purchases of materials and services to facilitate its continued operation.
-It involves the specific identification of those needs, a detailed examination of options, and all successive steps necessary to find and obtain required goods and services.
+The procurement process describes how a company makes necessary purchases of materials and services to facilitate its continued operation.
+It involves the specific identification of those needs, a detailed examination of options, and all successive steps necessary to find and obtain the required goods and services.
 For more on the definition of procurement, visit Investopedia.

-Although the words are sometimes used interchangeably, procurement is the preferred umbrella term that also involves sourcing and acquisition, or purchasing.
+Although the words are sometimes used interchangeably, procurement is the preferred umbrella term that involves sourcing, acquisition, or purchasing.
 Viewing the process as an integrated and elemental function of a company's decision-making structure offers a sense of its importance and relevance in any corporate hierarchy.
-Procurement refers not only to needs identification but also to the methods used for needs fulfillment and the tracking and documentation of required purchases.
+Procurement workflow refers not only to needs identification but also to the methods used for needs fulfillment and the tracking and documentation of required purchases by the procurement function.

-To best manage and integrate the process, smart procurement professionals are turning to process automation as their procurement management system.
+To best manage and integrate the procurement process, smart finance professionals are turning to process automation as their procurement management system.

 Ideally, the procurement management process identifies the products, services, personnel, raw materials, software, hardware and finished "widgets" that secure a company's position in the market and allow it to achieve desirable goals.